LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 		n -> fib'' (n - 1) + fib'' (n - 2)
 ```

 It's called pattern matching, similar to `switch` in C but way more powerful and expressive.
-But remember, `case` needs .
+But remember, `case` needs indentation.
 Never, ever, mess around with layout.
 If you see "parse error" that's likely something about layout.